Why Facebook Ads Fail Roofers (And When They Actually Work)

 • 20–30% of marketing budget to Facebook

-• Comprehensive strategy including awareness, education, and retargeting
+• Comprehensive strategy across awareness, education, and retargeting

 These percentages assume you're also investing in higher-intent channels like Google Ads, SEO, and direct mail.
-If you're operating without these core channels, Facebook is unlikely to deliver sustainable results regardless of budget.
+If those core channels aren't running, Facebook alone is unlikely to deliver sustainable results regardless of budget.

 Important benchmarks to track:

 Remember that Facebook leads typically require more nurturing than leads from intent-based platforms.
-Budget not just for the ads themselves, but for the follow-up processes needed to convert these awareness-stage leads.
+Budget not just for the ads themselves, but for the follow-up system needed to convert these awareness-stage leads.

 When Do Facebook Ads Actually Work for Roofers?